 Your graduate program unit establishes the timing and structure of the prelims, as well as specific requirements and eligibility.
 Be sure to find out how preliminary exams are handled within your program unit.
 It may be helpful to ask other graduate students in your department about their experiences with prelims.

-At the beginning of the semester that you are eligible to take the prelims, both you and your advisor must complete Sections I and II of the Application for the Doctoral Preliminary Examination.
-After you return it to the Graduate School, eligibility is validated and the Graduate School completes Section III.
-After the exam, the examining committee members and department graduate representative or chair complete Section IV and submit it to the Graduate School.
+At the beginning of the semester that you are eligible to take the prelims, you must complete the electronic Application for the Doctoral Preliminary Examination, located in the online Doctoral Milestones System.
+After you electronically submit the form, your program unit will be notified to submit their approval, then eligibility is validated by the Graduate School.
+After the exam, the program unit will enter the results and submit their approval online.
+It then goes to Graduate School for final processing.

 If you fail the prelim, your graduate program unit must provide you with its written policy regarding continuation.
 If you miss the scheduled prelims, you must file a new application for the next semester.